holoproduct/holoproduct/README.md

 - 👋 Hi, I’m @holoproduct
 - 👀 I’m interested in learning to web developement
-- 🌱 I’m currently learning html & css
+- 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me on twitter @holoproduct or hologodproductions@gmail.com

 <!---